ialbert/genescape-central/README.md

 The colors in the tree carry additional meaning:

-- Light Green nodes represent functions that are in the input list.
+- Light green nodes represent functions that are in the input list.
 - Dark green nodes are functions present in the input and are leaf nodes in the terminology, the most granular annotation possible

 Each subtree in a different GO category has a different color: